mathml-refresh/mathml-css-proposals/math-script-level-and-math-style-explainer.md

   actual `math-style` on the the fraction.

 * The LaTeX formula `$$A^{A^A} + \sqrt[A]{A} + \frac{A+\frac{A}{A}}{A}$$`
-  uses different text size.
+  uses text of different sizes.
   One could style equivalent HTML nodes with the `font-size` property but it could be more convenient to set the `math-script-level` (base, scripts, numerator/denominator) and `math-style` values (initially 'display' mode but 'inline' mode in inner constructions).
   ![$$A^{A^A} + \sqrt[A]{A} + \frac{A+\frac{A}{A}}{A}$$](/math-script-level-and-math-style-latex-example.png)

-* Polyfills and native implementation can emulate MathML behavior such as `<mstyle displaystyle="true">...</mstyle>`,
+* Polyfills and native implementations can emulate MathML behavior such as `<mstyle displaystyle="true">...</mstyle>`,
   `<mstyle scriptlevel="2">...</mstyle>` or `<mstyle scriptlevel="+3">...</mstyle>` by mapping to `math-style: display`, `math-script-level: 2;` and
   `math-script-level: add 3;` respectively.